blox/blox/deploy/README.md

 #### Monitor Progress

-The CloudFormation command above can take several minutes to create the required Amazon AWS components.
+The CloudFormation command above can take several minutes to create the required AWS components.
 You can monitor the progress with the following command.
 When the StackStatus shows `CREATE_COMPLETE`, proceed to the next step.

 ```
 $ aws --region <region> cloudformation describe-stacks --stack-name BloxLocal